knpuniversity/symfony4/knpu/ep4-security/login-form.md

 There are *two* steps to building a login form: the visual part - the HTML form itself - *and* the logic when you *submit* that form: finding the user, checking the password, and logging in.
-The interesting part is... if you think about it, the *first* part - the HTML form - has *nothing* to do with security.
+The interesting part is... if you think about it, the *first* part - the HTML form - has absolutely *nothing* to do with security.
 It's just... well... a boring, normal HTML form!

-So let's build that first.
-By the way, there are plans to add a `make` command to generate a login form and the security logic automatically, so that *we* only need to fill in a few pieces.
+Let's get that built first.
+By the way, there are plans to add a `make` command to generate a login form and the security logic automatically, so that *we* only need to fill in a few details.
 That doesn't exist yet, so.. we'll do it manually.
 But, that's a bit better for learning anyways.

 ## Creating the Login Controller & Template